 If «Customer Name» elects option D under section 2.1 for certain «Customer Name» Member(s), then the amount of Firm Requirements Power «Customer Name» may request to purchase at the Tier 2 Short-Term Rate, shall not exceed the summed amounts of such Members’ Above-CHWM Load amount, calculated for each Fiscal Year of the applicable Rate Period.

-Drafter’s Note: For options B, C, and D, update with the sum of all JOE members Tier 2 Short-Term amounts for each Rate Period by March 31 of each Rate Case Year after the Above-CHWM Process is complete.
+Drafter’s Note: For options B, C, and D, update with the sum of all JOE Members’ Tier 2 Short-Term amounts for each Rate Period by March 31 of each Rate Case Year after the Above-CHWM Process is complete.

 Drafter’s Note: Leave table blank at contract signing.